Code-Institute-Submissions/ms2-idest/README.md

 Below are user stories that were conducted in order to gain clear goals that needed to be achieved for this website.
 1. I want to chose the country and city where my city break will be.
 2. I want a map to center on the city I select.
-3. I want the map to show me points of interest POI like bars, restaurants, attractions and hotels.
+3. I want the map to show me points of interest (POI) like bars, restaurants, attractions and hotels.
 4. I want to be able to use this on different sized screens.
 5. I want to be able to control the map.
 6. With a click or tap have more information displayed about the POI.
-7. I would like a form I can fill in in order to contact someone to discuss my break and book a trip.
+7. I would like a form I can fill out in order to contact someone to discuss my break and book a trip.

 The navigation bar is responsive having break points for smaller, medium and large screens.
-The navigation links disapear on screen width's below 992 pixals and a burger menu icon appears top left.
+The navigation links disapear on screen width's below 992 pixals and a burger menu icon appears top right.
 When the burger icon is clicked, it brings a drop down menu with the navigation links displayed vertically down the left-hand side.
-The logo is visalble on medium to larger screens in order to reduce the size of the navigation bar on small screens.
-There is a fixed "to the top button" that appears when the user starts to scroll down the page to provide ease of navigation at all time.
+There is a fixed "to the top button" that appears when the user starts to scroll down the page to provide ease of navigation at all time and the navigation bar is also fixed to the top of the screen at all times.

 The [landing](https://anthonynicklin.github.io/ms2-idest/index.html) and [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) sections combined make a visualy appealing start to the users experience.
-Designed to give the user a simple message to explore and explain what the web application is here to do.
-The [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) has a carousel of images of POIs.
-The carousel is interactive with buttons on the botton and on each side the user can click to select of go back and foruth through the images.
-Each image has a small inspirational message at the botton.
+Designed to give the user a simple message to explore and explain what the web application is there to do.
+Below the [about](https://anthonynicklin.github.io/ms2-idest/index.html#about) section there is a carousel of images.
+The carousel is interactive with buttons on the botton and sides to allow the user to go back and foruth through the images.
+Each image has a small inspirational message at the botton which is display on medium and larger screens.
+On small screens only the title of each images is displayed as the writing was not visually appealing when tested on smaller screens.

 'Find your spot' is the message the user first sees on the [find](https://anthonynicklin.github.io/ms2-idest/index.html#find) section to encourage them to use the app.
-Simple instructions are written to ensure there is no confusion on how to user the app itself.
-The country dropdown menu already has some pre-populate countries and also a 'All' option incase the country they wish to view is not listed.
+Simple instructions are written to ensure there is no confusion on how to use the app.
+The country dropdown menu already has some pre-populate countries but also includes an 'All' option incase the country they wish to view is not listed.
 The input for the city destination uses Google Maps autocomplete function speeding up the process and also providing better useability on tounch screens as it can save further typing.
-The four POI buttons once tappedor click set the application off bringing back the results.
-The results for smaller screens are just displayed on the map with markers.
-Details of the POI can be display by tapping or clicking on the marker itself which presents a neat info window.
-I kept to just the map on smaller screens as displaying the results in another context on the same page would clutter the page.
-Medium and larger screens have results also displayed as cards vertically along side the map.
-When the user clicks on the card the info window is dispalyed above the marker on the map so they can see POI location on the map.
+The four POI buttons once tapped or clicked sets the application off bringing back the results.
+Each tile and marker when clicked or tapped presents a neat info window anchored about the POI marker on the map.
+Different font weight has been used in order to get the text in the tiles some hierarchy with out creating the font bigger.
+Shadow underneath each tile has also been applied to make them stand off the page.

-The [booking](https://anthonynicklin.github.io/ms2-idest/index.html#book) section provide a easy to use contact form that send the users infomation via email in order for someone to contact them back to discuss future trip.
-An image was use behind the contact form in order make the form more appealing.
-Once the form is submitting a modal is displayed thanking them.
+The [booking](https://anthonynicklin.github.io/ms2-idest/index.html#book) section provides a easy to use contact form that sends the users infomation via email in order for someone to contact them back to discuss future trips.
+An image was use behind for the background of this section with the booking form itself having a white opacity to make it really stand out.
+Once the form has been submitted a modal is displayed thanking them.

 During the process of designing this SPA, finding images and icons that visualy went together was difficult and time consuming.

 ## Features ##